-Saving biodiversity: A $300 billion-a-year challenge
+Saving biodiversity: a $300 billion-a-year challenge

-WASHINGTON Saving biodiversity -- the vast and essential variety of the natural world -- will be expensive, at an estimated $300 billion a year for the next eight years.
-But losing it would cost even more, in terms of disease, hunger, poverty and diminished resilience to climate change, according to the new chief of the U.N.
+WASHINGTON Saving biodiversity - the vast variety of animal and plant life on Earth - will be expensive: an estimated $300 billion a year for the next eight years, according to the new chief of the U.N.
 Convention on Biological Diversity.

+But Brazilian Braulio Ferreira de Souza Dias said that failing to protect the essential diversity in the natural world would cost more, creating global repercussions of disease, hunger, poverty and diminished resilience to climate change.

 "So the development of new vaccines, the development of new cultured varieties of plants is based on biodiversity, genetic resources.
 If we lose biodiversity, we lose the options for future development in these areas."